-a) Impact of deferring HCV treatment on liver-related complications.
-The figure shows the percentage of individuals who experience F4 (cirrhosis), DC (decompensated cirrhosis), HCC (hepatocellular carcinoma) and liver-related deaths for different treatment scenarios. b) Percentage of individuals who die of liver-related complications before and after clearing HCV.
-F2, F3 and F4: METAVIR fibrosis stages.
+Fig. 3.
+The DAA scenarios.
+(A) Impact of deferring HCV treatment on liver-related complications.
+The figure shows the percentage of individuals who experience cirrhosis (F4), decompensated cirrhosis (DC), hepatocellular carcinoma (HCC) and liver-related deaths for different treatment scenarios.
+(B) Percentage of individuals who die of liver-related complications with or without replicating HCV infection.
+F0-F4: METAVIR fibrosis stages.